Multi-Timeframe Confluence: A Framework for Better Analysis

 - Volume confirmation (institutional interest)

-When all three hit → rare but extremely high win rate.
+When all three hit → rare but high-confluence alignment.

 Putting It Into Practice

-Step 1: Pick your 3 timeframes (based on trading style)
+Step 1: Pick your 3 timeframes (based on research style)

 Step 2: Check higher TF first—establish bias